Welcome to

 Hi, I’m Nina.

 A quintessential millennial woman born and raised in Toronto, with a Danish mom and a Greek dad.
 As a kid I needed a reason for everything.
-If you asked me to do something, I'd ask why? — and as long as I got an answer, we were fine.
+If you asked me to do something, I'd ask why — and as long as I got an answer, we were fine.
 Nothing has changed, tbh.

-I live in Mexico City now, and Meristem is, in a lot of ways, the project that brings all of it together.
+Meristem is, in a lot of ways, the project that brings all of it together.

 What does Meristem actually mean?